 (Blog post 2 of 3)

 Tag lines are hard – a small handful of strategically selected words that encapsulate everything you stand for and want your target audience to know about you.
+They’re a complex story detailed in a brief blurb or phrase.
 Safe or boring blurbs like “Clients Matter” or “Since 1979” aren’t noticed or remembered; they’re a waste of opportunity to do something memorable that can truly set the tone for your firm.
 Here’s the second part of a detailed description of some of our favorites law and accounting firm slogans.
 (Click HERE for Part One.)

 Virgin means experienced.™

 StevensVIRGIN, Vancouver, BC.
 Mark Virgin is one of Vancouver’s top litigators, and his firm, StevensVIRGIN handles some of the toughest cases in town.
 Mark hired Fishman Marketing to develop a marketing campaign and website to build their local brand, particularly among the legal community, for referrals.
 The handsome and charismatic Mr. Virgin has a great sense of humor (and probably some difficult middle school years…).

 In addition to some ideas that related to their expertise, we wanted to explore whether we could use “Virgin” to build immediate memorability.
 The challenge is that “virgin” is a weak word, meaning “inexperienced,” which is the opposite of what people are seeking in their trial lawyers.
 Similar to the “Low Ball & Lynch” example, we took ownership of the word, turning “weak” into “strong.”

 The launch event was scheduled to be a national Canadian legal conference, where they were going to host a booth to build their brand.
 Our “Virgin” materials were the hit of the conference, and they simply couldn’t keep their giveaway Virgin mugs in stock.